 A. vasica is a native plant widely occurring all over India.
 However, A. beddomei occurs mainly in parts of Kerala only.

-In addition to seeds, stem cutting is a main method to propagate A. vasica.
+In addition to seeds, stem cutting is the main method to propagate A. vasica.

-Leaf of Vasaka plant is the most useful part which contains an alkaloid called Vasicine.
+The leaf of the Vasaka plant is the most useful part which contains an alkaloid called Vasicine.
 The presence of this alkaloid makes it an effective remedy for cough and respiratory-related problems like bronchitis and asthma[ref].
 The roots and flowers also possess similar medicinal properties[ref].

 Since the leaves of Adalodakam has a bitter taste and unpleasant smell, it helps to keep animals away.
 So the plant works well as a hedge plant too.